 - To answer your enquiries;

 - To direct-market products and services, advise you of news and industry updates, events, promotions and competitions, reports and other information.
 Where we do so, you will be able to unsubscribe from such communications;

 - To fulfil contractual obligations with our clients;

 - To pass on to trusted third parties where we have retained them to provide services that you or our clients have requested, such as reference, qualification and criminal reference checking services (as required), verification of the details you have provided from third party sources, psychometric evaluations or skills tests.
 These third parties comply with similar and equally stringent undertakings of privacy and confidentiality as Principal People;

-- To pass on to third parties who perform functions on our behalf and who also provide services to us, such as professional advisors, IT consultants carrying out testing and development work on our business technology systems, research and mailing houses and function co-ordinators.
+- To pass on to third parties who perform functions on our behalf and who also provide services to us, such as professional advisors, IT consultants carrying out testing and development work on our business technology systems, Umbrella companies or software providers who we utilise for online timesheets.
 These third parties comply with similar undertakings of privacy and confidentiality as Principal People;

 - If Principal People or its business merges with or is acquired by another business or company, we may share personal information with the new owners of the business or company and their advisors and if this happens, you will be sent notice of such event;